kennycason/ninjaturdle_blog/posts/2017-03-26-prototype.markdown

     }

     private fun handleHorizontalMovement() {
-        // friction to gradually slow to a stop. this creates a better experience
+        // friction to gradually slow to a stop. this creates a better
-        // than abrupt stops.
+        // experience than abrupt stops.
         velocity.x *= Constants.HORIZONTAL_DAMPING

-        // because the time in between render loops can slightly vary, we want to
+        // because the time in between render loops can slightly vary, we
-        // scale the acceleration by that amount.
-This will prevent choppy motions
+        // want to scale the acceleration by that amount.
+This will prevent
-        // during times where delta time jumps up and down.
+        // choppy motions during times where delta time jumps up and down.
-        // we add the acceleration to velocity because this gives a smooth feeling
+        // we add the acceleration to velocity because this gives a smooth
-        // of acceleration like in Super Metroid or Super Mario World. velocity.x += acceleration.x * gameContext.deltaTime
+        // feeling of acceleration like in Super Metroid velocity.x += acceleration.x * gameContext.deltaTime

         // no need to handle collisions if not moving